fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => => #<Dog:0x00007fd5f595e660>
 ```
 *38) What happens when you call the p method on an object?
 And the puts method?*
 When we call the `p` method on an object, this is the `Kernel#p` instance method.
-This has the effect of also calling the `Class#inspect` on the same object that is passed as an argument to the `p` method.
-When we call the `Kernel#puts` method, this also automatically calls the `Object#to_s` instance method on the object passed as an argument to the `puts` method.
+This has the effect of also calling the `Class#inspect` on the same object that is passed as an argument to the `p` method (i.e. `p object.inspect`).
+When we call the `Kernel#puts` method, this also automatically calls the `Object#to_s` instance method on the object passed as an argument to the `puts` method (i.e. `puts object.to_s`).

 *39) What are the scoping rules for class variables?
 What are the two main behaviors of class variables?*
 Class variables are scoped at the class level and can be inherited by subclasses.
 They are denoted by `@@` symbols before the variable name.
 Class variables exhibit two particular behaviours:
-1. All objects instantiated from the class, subclasses, and the objects instantiated from those subclasses, all have access to a single copy of the class variable.
-This means that any change in the class variable, wherever it occurs, is reflected across all of those subclasses and objects.
-This is why it is very easy to make changes that impact multiple other classes and objects, which is why usage of class variables is generally discouraged.
+1. All objects instantiated from the class, subclasses, and the objects instantiated from those classes or subclasses, all have access to a single copy of the class variable.
+This means that any change in the class variable, wherever it occurs, is reflected across all of those classes, subclasses and objects.
+This is why it is very easy to make unintended changes that impact multiple other classes and objects, which is why usage of class variables is generally discouraged.
-2. Class variables can be accessed via class methods where the class variable is defined (regardless of where the class variable is initialised), or by instance methods when an object is instantiated from the class where the class variable is defined.
+2. Class variables can be accessed via class methods (regardless of where the class variable is initialised), or by instance methods when an object is instantiated from the class where the class variable is defined.

-In our example below, we create the `@@legs` class variable in the `Animal` class and assign it to the integer object `4`.
+In our example below, we initialise the `@@legs` class variable in the `Animal` class and assign it to the integer object `4`.
 We have both a class (`Animal::legs`) and an instance getter method (`Animal#legs`) that can access the `@@legs` class variable.

 When we call `Animal::legs` or the `Animal#legs` on an instance of `Animal`, both methods return the integer object `4`, as expected.
 However, once we define the `Bird` class, we notice that calling `Animal.legs` now returns the integer object `2`.
-This is because objects instantiated from `Bird` and `Animal`, and the `Bird` and `Animal` classes all share a single copy of the `@@legs` class variable, which means that reassignment of `@@legs` in the `Bird` class also affected the class variable in `Animal`.
+This is because objects instantiated from `Bird` and `Animal`, and the `Bird` and `Animal` classes all share a single copy of the `@@legs` class variable, which means that reassignment of `@@legs` in the `Bird` class also affected the class variable in `Animal`, as well as any objects instantiated from the `Bird` or `Animal` class.
 ```
 class Animal
   @@legs = 4